ourzora/zora-protocol/.changeset/rich-humans-allow.md

 ) external payable returns (uint256 tokenId);
 ```

-This contract address must be a zora creator 1155 contract that already supports premint, which is version 2.0.0 and up.
+This premint collection's address must be a zora creator 1155 contract that already supports premint, which is version 2.0.0 and up.

-#### New shared functions for preminting with new or existing contracts.
+#### New single shared function for executing a premint, which works with all versions of premint configs

-In order to avoid having to create one function each for premint v1, v2, and future versions of premint, the new function `premintExistingContact` takes a struct `PremintConfigEncoded` that contains commond properties for premint: `uid`, `version`, and `deleted`, an abi encoded `tokenConfig` and a `premintConfigVersion`; the abi encoded token config can be a `TokenCreationConfigV1`, `TokenCreationConfigV2`, or `TokenCreationConfigV3`.
+In order to avoid having to create one function each for premint v1, v2, and future versions of premint, the new function `premint` takes a struct `PremintConfigEncoded` that contains common properties for premint: `uid`, `version`, and `deleted`, an abi encoded `tokenConfig` and a `premintConfigVersion`; the abi encoded token config can be a `TokenCreationConfigV1`, `TokenCreationConfigV2`, or `TokenCreationConfigV3`.

-Correspondingly the existing `premintV1/premintV2/premintERC20` functions are deprecated in favor of a function `premintNewContract` that takes a `PremintConfigEncoded` for the premintConfig.
+Correspondingly the existing `premintV1/premintV2/premintERC20` functions are deprecated in favor of this new function `premint` that takes a `PremintConfigEncoded` for the premintConfig, and the `contractCreationConfig` as the first argument.
+If the `premintCollection` parameter is set to a zeroAddress, the function will get or create a contract with an address determined by the contractCreationConfig.
 This single function works with all versions of premint configs:

 ```solidity
 struct PremintConfigEncoded {